Katsugachi/Carpe/README.md

 # Carpe
-The first ever open source webkindle.
+The first ever open source free webkindle.
 Turn your old ahh phone into a kindle, get some use out of it.